-H Select All Hand Unselect All Select/unselect the entire model.
-0 0 Box Select and Box Unselect Draw a box around the part to be selected/unselected.
+Select All 🛱 and Unselect All 🗐 Select/unselect the entire model.
+Box Select and Box Unselect Draw a box around the part to be selected/unselected.
 Only items that are entirely in the box will be affected.
-90 Polygon Select and Polygon Unselect Draw a polygon around the part to be selected/unselected (double click to end).
-When you have finished drawing the polygon, double click to complete the selection. r / Line Select and Line Unselect Draw a line through all items to be selected or unselected.
+D Polygon Select and Polygon Unselect Draw a polygon around the part to be selected/unselected (double click to end).
+When you have finished drawing the polygon, double click to complete the selection.
+7 Line Select And Line Unselect And Line Unselect Constant and Line Unselect Constant and Line Unselect Constant and Line Unselected or unselected.
 Simply click the mouse to begin drawing the line, drag to draw the line, then release the mouse to complete the selection.
 This tool is ideal for selecting the columns or web members in a truss.
-IZ.
-Used to invert, or reverse, the selected state of the model.
+11 Invert Selected Used to invert, or reverse, the selected state of the model.
 All selected items are made unselected, and all unselected items are made selected.
 This can be very useful when just a few items are to be selected in a large model; just click to unselect the items, then click Invert Selected to invert (or "flip") the selection.
-77 Criteria Selection Allows you to use other criteria to make your selections.
+1 Criteria Selection Allows you to use other criteria to make your selections.
 Using the Select Items for Current View dialog box, you can: (1) Select items between defined coordinates; (2) Select items using their labels, such as all joints from N7 to N15; (3) Select members by defining multiple types of criteria such as orientation, section set, database shape, and material; and (4) Select plates by defining material, thickness, and orientation.
-3 Save/Recall Selection Save or recall selection states of the model.
+Save/Recall Selection Save or recall selection states of the model.
 If the model is altered after a selection state has been saved, the saved selection state will also be altered.
 After saving a selection state, any new items (joints, members, etc.) will be set to "selected."
 To save a selection state, click Save and provide a name for the saved selection.
 You can have up to 16 different saved selections in a model.
 To retrieve a saved selection, choose the selection state from the list and click Retrieve .
-To delete a saved selection, choose the selection state from the list and click Delete . a Lock Unselected (unlocked) and (locked) Lock all currently unselected parts of the model.
-When Lock Unselected is pressed, this selection tool changes to
+To delete a saved selection, choose the selection state from the list and click Delete . د ا Lock Unselected (unlocked) and (locked) Lock all currently unselected parts of the model.
+When Lock Unselected is pressed. this selection tool changes to n .
+When locked, all unselected parts of the model will remain unselected and invisibleno matter what other selection buttons are pressed.
+To turn the lock off, press Lock Unselected a second time (returning it to the unlocked position a).